-- Participate in planning meetings facilitated by the OVW grant management specialist and TTA point of contact assigned to the project. - Develop project partnerships and a CCR. - Refine the project focus and increase capacity to implement the project. - Hire project staff, as necessary. - Submit the project lead's and required partner's policies related to background screening, confidentiality of clients and information sharing between the recipient and project partners, parental consent, and mandatory reporting.
+- Participate in planning meetings facilitated by the OVW grant management specialist and Training and Technical Assistance (TTA) point of contact assigned to the project. - Develop project partnerships and a CCR. - Refine the project focus and increase capacity to implement the project. - Hire project staff, as necessary. - Submit project lead's and required partner's policies related to background screening, confidentiality of clients and information sharing between the recipient and project partners, parental consent, and mandatory reporting.
 These policies must be reviewed with the TTA point of contact prior to submission to OVW for approval.